pasteur-dev/vldb2023/README.md

 This script was designed to make notebooks diffable and to make two executions in different computers appear the same by removing all changing metadata.

-### Memory Usage
+### Memory Usage (extended version only)
-Memory use based on format (Table 1) can be reproduced from the files [formats.ipynb](formats.ipynb), and [formats_save.sh](formats_save.sh).
+Memory use and save times based on format can be reproduced from the files [formats.ipynb](formats.ipynb), and [formats_save.sh](formats_save.sh).
 The easiest way to compare naive to optimised encoding was to load the optimized artifacts and de-optimise them with `df.astype()`.